thatshycoder/Buildspace-Nights-and-Weekends/readme.md

 ## Day 2

 Working on validating my idea and fully understanding it.
 I'm also try to come up with some mockups on how the UI/UX should be.

+## Day 3

+I'll be designing more mockups today.